 - Put a spacer in the middle of the y-carriage and put an allen wrench through it to keep it aligned.
 Put your heatbed back on but don’t put in the screw yet.

 - Start screwing in the outside screws, one turn at a time, cycling around, until the heatbed is close to the height of the center spacer.
 (You can also insert a spacer near these screws to double check.)

 - Use pliers to insert the spacer next to your screws at each point and tighten your screws until you can’t pull the spacer out, then loosen the screw just enough to be able to pull the spacer out.

 - Then screw in center screw until it’s tight.

-- Turn the screws according to those instructions and repeat steps 9-10.
-Keep doing this until you have < 0.2 mm height difference across the bed.
-(Or so the instructions say.
-I haven’t actually been able to get it that small.)
+- Turn the screws according to the output displayed by the plugin.
+Keep doing this until you have < 0.2 mm height variance.

 - Before you start printing again, set the live z back near zero so you don’t dig into the bed and re-run the first layer calibration.

 From my (so far limited) experience with this, you’ll probably need to re-check this over time and make adjustments.
 Conveniently, the values are actually checked every time you start a print.
 So it’s easy to check how off-level your bed is.